KartikPrajapati/StackImageView/README.md

 # StackImageView
 StackImageView Provides horizontally overlapping of circular images with lots of customization.
+You can customize StackImageView as per your requirements from both layout XML file and JAVA file.
 <br/><br/>
 ![screenshot1](https://github.com/KartikPrajapati/StackImageView/blob/master/screenshot1.jpg)
 <br/><br/>